Animal as Bridegroom: ATU 425B: Son of the Witch (The Witch's Tasks)

 This type may be conflated with the previous one.
 However, Uther argues that the distinction between both categories lies in "the quest for the casket" and the visit to the second witch.
-Researcher Annamaria Zesi suggests that the motif of obtaining the box from the witch occurs in Eastern Mediterranean variants.
-As for the motif of the "visit to the second witch", Catalan scholarship locates its distribution in variants from Latvia, Finland, Germany, Iceland, France, Italy, Turkey, and Serbia.
+Catalan scholarship locates the distribution of the latter motif in variants from Latvia, Finland, Germany, Iceland, France, Italy, Turkey, and Serbia.

+As for the "quest for the casket", researcher Annamaria Zesi suggests that it occurs in Eastern Mediterranean variants.
+Similarly, Catalan scholarship located the motif of the box of musical instruments in Greek, Turkish and South Italian variants.
+In that regard, Swahn divided this motif in areas: in variants from Norway, Spain, Greece and Persia, the box contains something dangerous; in variants from Mediterranean tradition, the box contains instruments; in "Danish and Romance tradition", playing men leap out of the box (which he supposed was a variation on the motif of the instruments); in Scandinavia, it contains flying jewels.

 According to Christine Goldberg and Walter Puchner, some variants of this type show as a closing episode "The Magic Flight" sequence, a combination that appears "sporadically in Europe", but "traditionally in Turkey".
-This episode also appears in the Bulgarian type 425B, "Момъкът с конската глава" or "Der Junge mit Pferdekopf" ("The Youth With the Horse's Head").
+This episode also appears in the Bulgarian type 425B, "Момъкът с конската глава" or "Der Junge mit Pferdekopf" ("The Youth With the Horse's Head"), and in Iranian type AaTh 425B, Der Tierbräutigam: Die böse Zauberin ("The Animal Bridegroom: The Evil Sorceress").

 A related tale type is type AaTh 428, "The Wolf", considered by scholars as a fragmentary version of the tale of Cupid and Psyche, lacking the initial part about the animal husband and corresponding to the part of the witch's tasks.
 Accordingly, Uther revised the international classification system and subsumed previous type AaTh 428, "The Wolf" under the new type ATU 425B, "Son of the Witch".